protontypes/open-sustainable-technology/README.md

 - [AgML](https://github.com/BigDataWUR/AgML-crop-yield-forecasting) - Aspires to identify key research gaps and opportunities at the intersection of agricultural modelling and machine learning research and support enhanced collaboration and engagement between experts in these disciplines.
 - [Petari](https://github.com/Sahil1786/Petari) - An initiative by an organization aiming to redistribute excess food from various events to those in need.
 - [Food Expiration Dates](https://github.com/lorenzovngl/FoodExpirationDates) - This simple app helps you avoid forgetting to consume foods that are about to expire.
+- [HarvestStat](https://github.com/HarvestStat/HarvestStat) - Contains cleaned and harmonized subnational global crop production data from various sources, including the Famine Early Warning Systems Network (FEWS NET) of the United States Agency for International Development (USAID) and the Food and Agriculture Organization (FAO).
 - [CSA Admin](https://github.com/csa-admin-org/csa-admin) - Offers you a wide range of features specifically developed for the needs of Community Supported Agriculture.

 ## Emissions